amarhumayunx/BalanceBite/README.md

 ### Steps to Install the APK on Your Mobile

 1. **Download the APK**:
-   - Download the latest BalanceBite APK from the [Releases](#) section on this GitHub repository.
+   - Download the latest BalanceBite APK from the Google Play Store, When I release an build.

 2. **Allow Installation from Unknown Sources**:
    - Go to your device's **Settings** > **Security**.